Today, more and more businesses are looking to Robotic Process Automation (RPA) to reduce costs and increase efficiencies.

 Also, look for software that delivers an intuitive user experience.
 It’s automation, but robots are also needed to act as automated assistants working alongside humans.
-Overall, employees need software that they can learn to use fast and rely on long term.
+Overall, employees need software that they can learn to use fast and rely on a long term.
 Scalability is also a must-have when choosing the software provider.
-This is critical if you want to seamlessly move up in the future with automation further across the enterprise.
+This is critical if you want to seamlessly move up with automation further across the enterprise in the future.

 These guidelines are not exhaustive, but they are essential in order to make an informed choice.
 The hardest thing to do is to recover from having missed the right start.